DSCI-310-2025/dsci-310-group-09/README.md

 Our project aims to build the classification model using the random forest algorithm to predict car acceptability.
 This model predicts whether the car is unacceptable, acceptable, good, or very good, based on different features (e.g., buying price, maintenance cost, safety, etc.).
 Our project analysis involves exploratory data analysis, classification model building, and data visualization, all completed using R.
-Our Random Forest model achieved an impressive overall accuracy of 94.68% and a strong Kappa statistic of 0.8822 on unseen data.
+With the data cleaning, our Random Forest model achieves an impressive overall accuracy about 99% and a strong Kappa statistic about 0.99 on unseen data.

 The data set is sourced from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/dataset/19/car+evaluation).
 The data set contains 1,728 instances and six features.